quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 22/12/16 - Awk for removing the last column of a file

+There was previously cut and paste, here's the awk version for removing the last column of a (space separated) file. `awk '{$(NF--)=""; print $0}' <in >out`.
+First note the absence of spaces after the carets.
+Then, NF means number of fields in the line.
+So $(NF--) means the last field in the line; and you set that to "".
+Then you print $0 which is the line.

 ### 22/12/16 - More jq

 So in jq, you can pipe your JSON child element to string operations, but you have to use the jq operations.
 Here's one: `jq '.[] | {date: (.source.timestamp | gsub("T"; " ") | rtrimstr("+08.00"))}`.
 Okay, so my date is stored as a string of timestamp in the format 2016-22-12T09:28:00+08.00.
 First I pipe it to an operation called `gsub` that changes the `T` to a space; note the semicolon (`;`) and double quotes (`"`).
 Then i pipe it to an operation that trims the string from the right side for the timestamp.
 Then I will get `{date: 2016-22-12 09:00:00}` for my output.